MattClarkson/CMakeCatchTemplate/README.md

 -----------------------------

 This project can be configured to build against Eigen, Boost and OpenCV.
-These were chosen as an example on how to use CMake, and some common C++ projects.
+These were chosen as an example of how to use CMake, and some common C++ projects.
 These dependencies are optional, and this project will compile without them.